Kate-B-DS/pet_projects_and_hackathons/README.md

-This repository contains my pet-projects
+This repository contains my own-projects